08 Sep Equifax reminds us: If breach response was easy, machines would do it

 The next question to ask is, “Why can’t machines more quickly investigate and validate a breach?” or “Why did it take almost two weeks to confirm what happened at Equifax?”
 Again, once triage determines that there’s an incident, the investigation process, much like police sleuthing at a crime scene, is not so predictable, or programmatic, that it can be easily codified in software or emulated using AI.
-Instead, human investigators need a platform from which they can view evidence and pull all the various threads they might need to pursue, while having their team’s work captured in a consolidated digital case file, which includes all the alert triage data and analysis that led to their original determinations.
+Instead, human investigators need a platform from which they can view the evidence and pull all the various threads they might need to pursue while having their team’s work captured in a consolidated digital case file, which includes all the alert triage data and analysis that led to their original determinations.
 This then enables them to quickly pivot to the actions needed to stop (contain) a breach and recover (remediate).

 Phase 3 – Response

 We are sure to hear “Why can’t machines handle all the response, notification and reporting requirements for a breach?”
 Again, the scope and complexity of these events are such that it is not practical to expect an AI-powered easy button.
-A more practical path for companies is to catalogue the workflow of steps required in each situation and track progress of those steps.
+A more practical path for companies is to catalog the workflow of steps required in each situation and track progress of those steps.
 These steps vary based on the nuances of the event, the potential risk, and a firm’s preferred response

 approach, and often may require deviation from the pre-drafted plan.